 I live in Florida and am officially rolling my eyes and giggling at this one, so you can too.
 Here’s what happened…

-It seems a bag at Daytona Beach International Airport had come off a Delta flight but its owner apparently missed his/her connection in Atlanta, so it was just going around and around the carousel.
+It seems a piece of luggage at Daytona Beach International Airport had come off a Delta flight a while back, but its owner apparently missed his/her connection in Atlanta.
+So the bag was just going around and around the carousel.
 Now, that normally wouldn’t be that much of a big deal – unclaimed bags happen every day, right?
 And if the person was on a flight, even just the first of two or more, that means the bag had already gone through X-ray etc, so you’d think all’s good and safe, right?

 Problem was, a staffer at the airport thought he heard the bag making noise.
 Uh-oh!